DGUV Information 201-056

 Emergency planning and rescue strategies

 Under DGUV Information 201-056, it is essential for companies to develop an emergency plan that is specifically tailored to their particular activities and work environment.
-This plan must contain clear instructions for action in the event of an accident, such as rescuing injured employees or evacuating the construction site in the event of imminent danger.
+This plan must include clear instructions on how to respond in the event of an accident, such as rescuing injured employees or evacuating the construction site in the event of imminent danger.

-The most important measures include the provision of rescue systems specially developed for working at height and regular rescue drills to ensure that employees can act quickly and effectively in the event of an emergency.
+Among the most important measures are the provision of rescue systems specifically designed for work at heights, as well as regular rescue drills to ensure that employees can act quickly and effectively in an emergency.

 In addition, by complying with the regulations, companies minimize the risk of legal consequences that they could face in the event of an accident.
 Complete documentation of the safety measures taken and training courses is of central importance here.